MatthiasSchinacher/SDCND_LaneLines_P1/Writeup.md

 Again I use criteria to decide whether a given input- line is a "left" or "right" line; but now I'm using linear regression for the end- points of the input- lines to compute the 2 output lines.
+To compensate for partial lines of different length, the values are weighted according to the length of the lines regarding the computation of the linear regression parameters.

 ###### Criteria for "left" or "right"
 An input- line must have a minimum slope (absolute value)